ritaturk/xenko-docs/manual/get-started/create-a-project.md

  5. Click **OK**.

+> [!TIP]
+> An empty package can also be created to share assets and source code between projects.
+> A package is a library of components, such as assets and scripts.
+A package is not an executable
+> file like a game, but a container of files that can be shared among various projects along with its components.

 A new game is created and opened in the **Game Studio**.
 Your project is now ready to be used.
 For more information on how to continue to add content to your project in game studio, see [Game Studio](game-studio.md).